warez003/pyPicView/README.md

-# pyPicView
+# PyPicView

-Simple photo view on python with PySide2
+Simple photo viewer on python with PySide6